A kidney stone is a solid mass made up of tiny crystals. One or more stones can be in the kidney or ureter at the same time.

-- Struvite stones are mostly found in women who have a urinary tract infection.
+- Struvite stones are mostly found in men or women who have repeated urinary tract infections.
 These stones can grow very large and can block the kidney, ureter, or bladder.

 - Uric acid stones are more common in men than in women.
 They can occur with gout or after receiving chemotherapy for some types of cancer.

 The biggest risk factor for kidney stones is not drinking enough fluids.
 Kidney stones are more likely to occur if you make less than 1 liter (32 ounces) of urine a day.

-You may not have symptoms until the stones move down the tubes (ureters) through which urine empties into your bladder.
-When this happens, the stones can block the flow of urine out of the kidney.
+You may not have symptoms until the stone moves down the tube (ureters) through which urine empties into your bladder.
+When this happens, the stone can block the flow of urine out of the kidney.
 A person may have more than one stone at a time.

 The main symptom is severe pain that starts and stops suddenly:

 - Pain may be felt in the belly area or side of the back.

 - Pain may move to the groin area (groin pain), testicles (testicle pain) in men, and labia (vaginal pain) in women.